fastest963/node-skyrpcclient/README.md

 an error and result. returns an instance of `RPCResult` which can be treated like a promise.

+**Note By default, `call` will use the last DNS answer if a subsequent lookup fails.
+To disable this functionality, set client.fallbackOnDNSError to false.**

 ### SkyRPCClient.setHostnameHandler(hostname, callback) ###

 overrides any clients created for `hostname` to call `callback` instead of